google/fleetbench/README.md

     should allow you to override the malloc attributed configured to take tcmalloc as the default.

+1. Q: Are the benchmarks fixed in nature?

+    A: No. It is our expectation that the code under benchmark, the hardware, the compiler, and compiler flags used may all change in concert as to identify optimization opportunities.

 1. Q: My question isn't addressed here.
 How do I contact the development team?

     A: Please see